Reinforcement Learning Fine-Tuning Enhances Activation Intensity and Diversity in the Internal Circuitry of LLMs: Experiment

 \paragraph{Distribution Kurtosis ($\text{Dist.Kurt.}$).} To quantify the overall shape and stability of edge-weight distributions, we first compute the kurtosis of each sample's edge-weight matrix and then average across all samples:

 where $\mu^{(k)}$ is the mean edge weight of sample $k$.
-Values close to zero indicate that individual sample distributions are similar to normal and relatively consistent, while extreme positive or negative values reflect peaked or flat distributions, capturing variability in internal information propagation.
-This metric helps assess how RL fine-tuning affects the uniformity of activations across the model.
+Values approaching zero indicate that individual edge-weight distributions approximate a normal distribution.
+Conversely, significant positive or negative values reflect leptokurtic (heavy-tailed) or platykurtic (light-tailed) distributions, respectively.
+This metric serves to evaluate the impact of RL fine-tuning on the tail behavior and outlier characteristics of the overall activation distribution.